lmw95/MS4-greensleeves/README.md

 * As a shopper, I want to see prices of the plants and accessories so I can judge whether I can afford them
 * As a shopper, I want to be able to filter search results or all items (for example by price, ease of care, plant type or plant origins etc.) so that I can quickly narrow down my search
 * As a shopper, I want to be able to see all items or search for items and have my results displayed to me
-* As a shopper, I want to be able to select quantity of items in case I want to buy more than one
+* As a shopper, I want to be able to select quantity of items in case I want t
-* As a shopper, I want to be able to instantly see how many items are in my 'shopping bag' without needing to enter it
 * As a shopper, I want to be able to see my 'shopping bag' so I can see what I'm planning to buy
 * As a shopper, I want to be able to see the total of my 'shopping bag'
 * As a shopper, I want to enter payment information in a safe and secure way so that I can checkout quickly with confidence my details will be protected